mirfanmcs/Machine-Learning/Supervised Learning/Neural Networks/Feedforward Propagation/Octave/readme.md

 To give you an idea of the network's output, you can also run through the examples one at the a time to see what it is predicting.

+# Display Prediction

 Call custom function displayPrediction:

 `>>> displayPrediction(Theta1, Theta2, X)`

+Function will also save the number image so that we could use it to test our model

+# Test Model

+Call custom function predictImg and pass the  20x20 pixel image.
+Note that we save this image in previous section.

+`>>> p = predictImg(Theta1, Theta2, './predict-images/8.png')`

+Expected value: `8`

+Test for all images `0-9`.
+Node that for `0`, model will return `10` but we will print `0`.